Wildflower: A Slow-Burn Cottage Romance by Rose Everhart

 A steamy, friends-to-lovers romance set in a cozy cottage garden.
 Rose invites her crush to dinner, but the dessert isn’t the only sweet thing on the menu…

-— By Rose Everhart —
+— Rose Everhart —

 I’d cleaned the cottage three times.